jcraigk/blog/_posts/2025-04-06-finding-a-rails-job.md

 This entry summarizes my process of applying to Senior and Staff level software engineering roles during the first 90 days of 2025.
 It had been almost a decade since my last job search and I found the process surprising in some ways.
 I'll expound on that later but first: what was I looking for?

-I'm a seasoned (read: old) Ruby on Rails engineer, and I still love building stuff in that framework even after 18 years of professional focus, so the stack focus was important in my search.
+I'm a seasoned (read: old) Ruby on Rails engineer, and I still love building stuff in that framework even after 18 years of professional focus, so the stack choice was important in my search.
 I was seeking a fully remote position or a hybrid role with an office in southern California.
 I was open to working at a small or mid-sized company, startup or established, and in almost any field as long as the organization wasn't contributing to social or environmental harm.
 I also wanted to avoid the FAANG companies because Big Tech gives me the heebie jeebies.

 <script type="text/javascript" src="https://www.gstatic.com/charts/loader.js"></script>
 <script type="text/javascript">